pkmn/engine/src/lib/gen1/README.md

 `Move` serves as an identifier for a unique [Pokémon move](https://pkmn.cc/bulba/Move) that can be used to retrieve `Move.Data` with information regarding base power, accuracy, and type.
-As covered above, PP information isn't strictly necessary in Generation I so is dropped. `Move.None` exists as a special sentinel value to indicate `null`.
-Move PP data is only included for testing and is not necessary for the actual engine implementation.
+As covered earlier, PP information isn't strictly necessary in Generation I so is dropped. `Move.None` exists as a special sentinel value to indicate `null`.
+Move PP data is only included for testing and isn't necessary for the actual engine implementation.

 In order to workaround various [Pokémon Showdown bugs](#bugs) and to support its protocol in logs,